Legacy Archive refers to content archived before the compliance deadline and may qualify for an accessibility exemption.

 You can download reports listing files, usage, and archive records for review or recordkeeping.

-External content such as YouTube or Google Docs is archived using a manual entry.
+External content such as YouTube or Google Docs is archived from the Digital Asset Inventory page, not by adding a manual entry directly.

 The archived page banner only shows contextual notes about archived external resources.